Infant-Early Childhood Mental Health

 -

-HCA publishes an annual report about access to behavioral health services for children, youth, and young adults enrolled in Apple Health, with data broken down by age.
+HCA publishes an annual report on behavioral health access for children, youth, and young adults enrolled in Apple Health.

-Key findings: The most recent report found that in 2022, only 60% of young children (ages 0-5) with an identified mental health need received any mental health services.
+- Only 60% of young children with an identified mental health need received care

 - Children's Behavioral Health Dashboard Report